ros2/design/articles/embedded.md

 *   Very basic requirements only: modularity, device classes to aim at, middleware interoperability, ...

-*   Link to OFERA requirements deliverable for details
+For details also add link to OFERA requirements deliverable (on ofera.eu).